soroku24/SyncSecurePlus/README.md

 ## Development Status

 The plugin is currently under development.
 We are actively inspecting more features to add and enhance functionality.
-As of now, there are no commands available for DiscordVelocityPlus itself, but more features will be added soon.
+As of now, there are no commands available for SyncSecurePlus itself, but more features will be added soon.

 ## Contributing